 - Read information brochure carefully and sign the consent form if you agree to participate in this study;

 - Fill out two questionnaires that you will receive by email.

 If you decide to participate, we will schedule the following sessions.
 You will come three times to the Helix building.

-- Then you taste and report burn intensity and affective response of soups.
+- Then you taste and report burn intensity, hardness and affective response of meals.

 More information can be found in the information brochure.